openaicellular/oaic-t/doc/oaic_t.rst

 	sudo python3 actor_main.py

 More actors can be started, but each actor should have a unique name.
-Edit the actor/src/config.txt to change the actor name before running it.
+Edit the configuration file to change the actor name before running it.

 The server is started with a GUI by default.
 Users can then create and run test tasks.
 A test task consists of an actor and at least one test script (json file).
 Examples of test scripts are included in the server source folder.
 The server also supports a command-line mode by setting the GUI flag as "false" or "False" in the configuration file.

 Once the actor starts, you will see a message in the server console showing one Actor is registered with its name.
 Then, you can type commands in the console to interact with the Server.
 The following commands are currently supported: